hydra/pnpconvert/README.md

 * Rotate example1 270 degrees and add 5mm rails

 `pnpconvert -i examples/example1.csv -o example1-270-with-rails -r 270 -rx 70 -ry 0 -ox 105 -oy 75 -c`

+* Apply a 0.5mm Z offset to when placing parts.

+`pnpconvert ... -z 0.5`

+Note for the CHMT machines: Using a Z offset simply adds the offset to the height of each component, so that when the head places the component it does't push it down so far, this can help if your PCBs flex when placing parts.
+Ideally any good machine should have a setting for PCB thickness...

 * Skip placement of some components